anttiluode/TheMaturingGate/README.md

 # The Maturing Gate

+EDIT: Added mirror gate.
+The idea that the inhibitory network running faster is the mirror network of brain that learns the world model and the 'normal network' is what it is trying to become.
+Explaining why chandelier neurons have a veto on the signal output of normal neurons.
+Just a thought.

 ### Growing a network on an innate developmental schedule — critical-period plasticity, inhibitory maturation, and the plasticity–stability compromise

 **PerceptionLab / Antti Luode, with Claude (Opus 4.8).
 Helsinki, June 2026.**